 Monkeys are one of the coolest animal species that come in various shapes, colors, and sizes.
 They are omnivorous and can eat both plants and meat.
-They have seen eating fruits, seeds, nuts, and flowers usually.
+They have been seen eating fruits, seeds, nuts, and flowers.
 However, they also feed on lizards, spiders, insects, and birds.
 We will discuss the cutest monkeys in the world.

 Cutest Monkeys